poetmountain/Destinations/README.md

 * Enables clean separation of concerns between your interfaces, datasources, and other application logic
 * Allows you to easily replace UI and datasources for A/B testing or providing testing mocks
+* Reduces development time due to abstracting away navigation boilerplate code and the ease of changing feature flows
 * Provides easy deep linking capability
 * Provides the ability to display and test sections of your apps in isolation
 * A flexible and extensible, protocol-based system to fit your project's needs, including custom UI